 The word “budget” has a charming origin.
 It comes from the French word “bougette,” meaning “small leather bag.”

 It was sort of a 15th-century French fanny pack.
-(Which, by the way, have returned to style.)

 In English “budget” first meant “pouch, wallet, bag.”
 However, these were not necessarily used to carry money.
 “Budgets” were more often used by travelers, messengers, tinkers, and peddlers to transport small goods.
 For example, Shakespeare wrote tinkers “bear the sow-skin budget.”